 Now that the Democratic nominee is set, it is time to roll with the formal campaign for the general election.
-Total spending will continue to grow; with predictions are in the $4 billion dollar arena.
+Total spending will continue to grow, with predictions in the $4 billion dollar arena.
 A few key strategies could come into play as dollars are fed into the run to the White House.

-Candidates will continue to capitalize on the Push of TV and the Pull of the Internet.
+Candidates will continue to capitalize on the push of TV and the pull of the Internet.
 Due to television’s mass coverage, candidates will spend most of their money in TV to seed their main campaign messaging out to voters.
 Many commercials are then driving voters online to the candidate’s campaign websites to provide more details about their platforms and ask for donations.
-This TV/internet tactic appeals to voters who are watching TV while simultaneously using their laptops.
+This TV/Internet tactic appeals to voters who are watching TV while simultaneously using their laptops.
 While Internet advertising will increase greatly from 2004, it is still a small percentage of the pie (in comparison to the television spend).

 TV advertising for the election could go national.
 With so many larger states up for grabs, it might make the most sense for candidates to place national schedules for the general election.
 A national cable strategy could be a good investment to take advantage of the efficient cost and U.S. coverage of cable.
 The battleground remains fluid for both Democrats and Republicans.